Other Ways To Help

 – Flexibility and availability to meet tight deadlines for humanitarian proposals.

-- Represent cbm NZ at Council for International Development, MFAT and in meetings with other key stakeholders as required.
+– Represent cbm at CID, MFAT and meetings with other key stakeholders as required.

 – Willingness to work in cross-department collaboration settings.